-During the summer months (December-March), many cities in Uruguay experience an increase in the number of petty street crimes, residential burglaries, and robberies, especially in beach towns such as Punta del Este, la Paloma, Cabo Polonio, la Pedrera, and Punta del Diablo.
+During the summer months (December-March), many cities in Uruguay experience an increase in the number of petty street crimes, residential burglaries, and robberies, especially in beach towns such as Punta del Este, La Barra, La Paloma, Cabo Polonio, La Pedrera, and Punta del Diablo.
 Criminals also target vehicles traveling to these and other popular destinations in order to rob passengers.

 Police cars are clearly marked and equipped with cellular phones.
 While professional and well-trained, local police do not maintain a robust physical presence to deter criminal activity throughout Montevideo, which often results in a delayed response.
 Most police officers do not speak English.

 Demonstrations: Demonstrations, some expressing anti-U.S. sentiment, regularly occur in Uruguay, particularly near the Legislative Palace, City Hall, Parque Batlle, Plaza Libertad, and the universities in Montevideo.
 Additionally, some protests directed toward the U.S. government, usually small in size, can occur around the U.S. Embassy.
 U.S. citizens visiting or residing in Uruguay should avoid large gatherings or events where crowds have congregated to demonstrate, protest, or cause damage as a byproduct of celebrating an event, such as after soccer matches.

-Victims of Crime: Report crimes to the local police at 911 and contact the U.S. Embassy at (598) (2) 1770-2000.
+Victims of Crime: Report crimes to the local police at 911 and contact the U.S. Embassy at (598) 1770-2000 or MontevideoACS@state.gov.
 Remember that local authorities are responsible for investigating and prosecuting crimes.

 See our webpage on help for U.S. victims of crime overseas.